lordkekz/basic-report-typst-template/lib.typ

     font: body-font,
     size: body-size,
     // Vollkorn has a broader stroke than other fonts; in order to adapt the grey value (Grauwert)
-    // of the page the font gets printed in a dark grey (80% instead of completely black)
+    // of the page the font gets printed in a dark grey (15% brightness)
-    fill: luma(80)
+    fill: luma(15%)
   )

   set par(